Published Date: 2021/11/14 by: DaVieS

-ZFS since its a volume manager too, can using many disks as "software-raid" arrays.
+ZFS its a volume manager too, you are directly can use the disks as "software-raid" arrays.

 On 1-Parity (RAID5, RAIDZ1) systems you can continue to use your array in "DEGRADED" mode when you have 1 failing disk from array.